Headaches and jaw-related tension

 Understanding headaches linked to jaw function

-Headaches can sometimes be influenced by how the jaw, muscles, and surrounding structures are functioning.
-In some cases, jaw tension or TMJ pain may contribute to headache patterns – particularly around the temples, sides of the head, face or upper neck.
+Headaches can sometimes be influenced by the way the jaw joints, chewing muscles, neck and surrounding pain pathways are functioning.
+For some people, jaw tension, clenching, grinding or TMJ-related pain may contribute to headache patterns, particularly around the temples, sides of the head, face, ears or upper neck.

 Where it shows up